farux/obsidian-text-toolbar/README.md

 Click the button to apply CSS snippets, markdowns, built-in macros, etc. to the selected text.

+Selecting multiple texts with the Alt and Shift keys allows you to apply the same action at once.

 ---
 ### Key and mouse operation